olimorris/VectorCode/docs/neovim.md

 The following are the available options for this function:
 - `bufnr`: buffer number.
 Default: current buffer;
-- `opts`: same as the `setup` function above.
-This API will create an autocommand that triggers a query when you write to the file, enter insert mode or read from the file;
-The following options are also available for `register_buffer`, but will soon be merged into `opts`:
+- `opts`: a table that accepts all options supported by `setup` and the following:
   - `query_cb`: a callback function that takes the buffer number as the only argument and returns the query message.
 Some examples are bundled in the plugin, accessible in `require("vectorcode.utils")` Default:
     `require("vectorcode.utils").surrounding_lines_cb(-1)`, which queries the full buffer;
   - `events`: a list of events to trigger the query.
 Default:
     `{"BufWritePost", "InsertEnter", "BufReadPost"}`;
   - `debounce`: debounce time in seconds for the query.
-Default: `10`.
+Default: `10`;
+  - `run_on_register`: boolean, whether to trigger the query immediately after the registration.

 #### `query_from_cache(bufnr?)`
 This function queries VectorCode from cache.